doupeter17/TSGreen/README.md

    - Popular metrics: R2, MSE, RMSE.

 ## Current Progress:
 - In current progress, the experiment is already finished, but the project is not finished yet, I need to leverage my OOP knowledge to transfer from Jupiter notebook code to a framework that easy to use and scale.
+I have finished the OOP for Step 1, and continue, to observe the code, please check in directory **'Code/TSGreen.ipynb'**

+Author:
+Duong Quang Thanh